Table of Contents

 Alliances Built on Resource Dependence

-The geography of resource extraction thus provides a lens through which to understand the global struggle of the world wars.
+The geography of resource extraction provides a vital lens through which to understand the global struggle of the world wars.
 From the coal mines of Silesia to the oil wells of the Persian Gulf, control over natural wealth determined military capacity, shaped alliances, and left lasting geopolitical legacies that persist to this day.
-The post-war order—with the rise of Middle Eastern petrostates, the division of resource-rich zones into spheres of influence, and the independence movements of resource-producing colonies—was a direct consequence of the resource imperatives of two world wars.